 At a Glance

-As Australia’s number one shopping site, eBay Australia is committed to ensuring that both buyers and sellers can engage with confidence on our platform.
+eBay is committed to ensuring that both buyers and sellers can engage with confidence on our marketplace.

-eBay works closely with regulators, both in Australia and around the world, on a range of product safety activities.
-To demonstrate our commitment to product safety, eBay Australia is an inaugural signatory to the Australian Product Safety Pledge which requires our marketplace to take positive steps to ensure consumers are provided with a safe and trusted online shopping experience.
+We work closely with regulators, both in Australia and around the world, on a range of product safety activities. eBay is an inaugural signatory to the Australian Product Safety Pledge which requires our marketplace to take positive steps to ensure consumers are provided with a safe and trusted online shopping experience.

-In addition to this, in 2021 eBay launched the eBay Regulatory Portal.
-In a first for an online marketplace, the Portal provides Australian and global regulators the ability to take down any listings from the marketplace themselves, where they have evidence of a risk to consumer safety, without needing approval from eBay.
+eBay has also launched the eBay Regulatory Portal.
+The Portal provides Australian and global regulators the ability to take down any listings from the marketplace themselves, where they have evidence of a risk to consumer safety, without needing approval from eBay. eBay is the only online marketplace that offers such a safety commitment with listings reported in this way removed within 2 hours.
 The Australian Competition and Consumer Commission (ACCC) and the Therapeutic Goods Administration have joined over 50 safety authorities from around the world in utilising the portal.

 While we work hard to block unsafe products, responsibility for listing and advertising on our platform remains with the individual or business that originally listed an item.